Floobits/floobits-emacs/README.md

 Real-time collaborative editing.
 Think Etherpad, but with native editors.
 This is the plugin for Emacs.
 We also have plugins for [Sublime Text](https://github.com/Floobits/floobits-sublime) and [Vim](https://github.com/Floobits/floobits-vim).

 ### Development status: new, but reasonably stable.
-We've tested it on Emacs 23 and later, but earlier or later versions might work.
+We've tested it on Emacs 23 and later, but earlier versions might work.
 This plugin requires Python 2.7.

 ## Installation
 ### MELPA